tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Application data payloads sent from the client to the server contain a CID in this example as well.

-#  Security and Privacy Considerations {#sec-cons}
+#  Privacy Considerations {#priv-cons}

 The CID replaces the previously used 5-tuple and, as such, introduces an identifier that remains persistent during the lifetime of a DTLS connection.
 Every identifier introduces the risk of linkability, as explained in {{RFC6973}}.

+An on-path adversary observing the DTLS protocol exchanges between the DTLS client and the DTLS server is able to link the observed payloads to all subsequent payloads carrying the same ID pair (for bi-directional communication).
+Without multi-homing or mobility, the use of the CID exposes the same information as the 5-tuple.

+With multi-homing, a passive attacker is able to correlate the communication interaction over the two paths and the sequence number makes it possible to correlate packets across CID changes.
+The lack of a CID update mechanism in DTLS 1.2 makes this extension unsuitable for mobility scenarios where correlation must be considered.
+Deployments that use DTLS in multi-homing environments and are concerned about this aspects SHOULD refuse to use CIDs in DTLS 1.2 and switch to DTLS 1.3 where a CID update mechanism is provided and sequence number encryption is offered.

+The specification introduces record padding for the CID-enhanced record layer, which is a privacy feature not available with the original DTLS 1.2 specification.
+Padding allows to inflate the size of the ciphertext making traffic analysis more difficult.
+More details about record padding can be found in Section 5.4 and Appendix E.3 of RFC 8446.

-In addition, endpoints can use the CID to attach arbitrary metadata to each record they receive.
+Finally, endpoints can use the CID to attach arbitrary metadata to each record they receive.
 This may be used as a mechanism to communicate per-connection information to on-path observers.
 There is no straightforward way to address this concern with CIDs that contain arbitrary values.
 Implementations concerned about this aspects SHOULD refuse to use CIDs.

-An on-path adversary, who is able to observe the DTLS protocol exchanges between the DTLS client and the DTLS server, is able to link the observed payloads to all subsequent payloads carrying the same ID pair (for bi-directional communication).
-Without multi-homing or mobility, the use of the CID exposes the same information as the 5-tuple.
+#  Security Considerations {#sec-cons}

-An on-path adversary can also black-hole traffic or create a reflection attack against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
+An on-path adversary can create reflection attacks against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
 This attack is of concern when there is a large asymmetry of request/response message sizes.

 Additionally, an attacker able to observe the data traffic exchanged between two DTLS peers is able to replay datagrams with modified IP address/port numbers.

 The topic of peer address updates is discussed in {{peer-address-update}}.

-With multi-homing, an adversary is able to correlate the communication interaction over the two paths, which adds further privacy concerns.
-The lack of a CID update mechanism makes this extension unsuitable for mobility scenarios where correlation must be considered.

-Importantly, the sequence number makes it possible for a passive attacker to correlate packets across CID changes.
-Thus, even if a client/server pair do a rehandshake to change CID, that does not provide much privacy benefit.

-The CID-enhanced record layer introduces record padding, which is a privacy feature not available with the original DTLS 1.2 RFC.
-Padding allows to inflate the size of the ciphertext making traffic analysis more difficult.
-More details about record padding can be found in Section 5.4 and Appendix E.3 of RFC 8446.

 #  IANA Considerations